Asana/devrel-examples/javascript/portfolio-to-csv-export/README.md

 * `start_on`
 * `due_on`

+In addition, the CSV file will also include details on any [custom fields](https://developers.asana.com/docs/custom-fields-guide) associated with those projects.

 To get more information on a project, you can request the project record by using its GID with the Asana API, as documented here: [GET /projects/{project_gid}](https://developers.asana.com/reference/getproject)